Anouck Jaubert

-Anouck Jaubert (born 27 January 1994) is a French sport climber competing in speed climbing competitions.
+Anouck Jaubert (born 27 January 1994) is a French speed climber specialising in competition speed climbing competitions.

 In 2017, she won the silver medal in the women's speed event at the World Games held in Wrocław, Poland.
 Four years earlier, she competed in the women's speed event at the 2013 World Games where she was eliminated in the quarter-finals by Yulia Kaplina of Russia.

 She represented France at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's combined event.